Miguel2408/MLChallenge/README.md

 # Mutants Api

-The api receives a DNA represented by a matrix of NxN (an array of strings) and verify if the DNA is Mutant or Human
+The api receives a DNA represented by a matrix of NxN (an array of strings) and verify if the DNA is Mutant or Human, then the result is stored in a mysql database to retrieve related stats.

 ## Api BASE URL